kazuhiro4949/PagingKit/README.md

 # Usage

-There are some sample projects in this library.
+There are some samples in this library.

 https://github.com/kazuhiro4949/PagingKit/tree/master/iOS%20Sample/iOS%20Sample

-You can put PagingKit into your project as the samples do.
+You can fit PagingKit into your project as the samples do.
+Check out this repository and open the workspace.

 PagingKit has two essential classes.
 - PagingMenuViewController
 - PagingContentViewController

 PagingMenuViewController provides interactive menu for each content.
-PagingContentViewController provides the contents on paging view.
+PagingContentViewController provides the contents on a scrollview.

-If you wanna make a new view controller that contains PagingKit, refer the 4 steps.
+If you will make a new UI which contains PagingKit, refer the following 4 steps.

 - 1. Add PagingMenuViewController & PagingContentViewController
 - 2. Assign them to properties